godotengine/godot-docs/classes/class_arvrpositionaltracker.rst

 Description
 -----------

-An instance of this object represents a device that is tracked such as a controller or anchor point.
-HMDs aren't represented here as they are fully handled internally.
+An instance of this object represents a device that is tracked, such as a controller or anchor point.
+HMDs aren't represented here as they are handled internally.

-As controllers are turned on and the AR/VR interface detects them instances of this object are automatically added to this list of active tracking objects accessible through the ARVRServer
+As controllers are turned on and the AR/VR interface detects them, instances of this object are automatically added to this list of active tracking objects accessible through the :ref:`ARVRServer<class_ARVRServer>`.

-The ARVRController and ARVRAnchor both consume objects of this type and should be the objects you use in game.
-The positional trackers are just the under the hood objects that make this all work and are mostly exposed so GDNative based interfaces can interact with them.
+The :ref:`ARVRController<class_ARVRController>` and :ref:`ARVRAnchor<class_ARVRAnchor>` both consume objects of this type and should be used in your project.
+The positional trackers are just under-the-hood objects that make this all work.
+These are mostly exposed so that GDNative-based interfaces can interact with them.

 Property Descriptions
 ---------------------